Taint Analysis for Graph APIs Focusing on Broken Access Control

 \autoref{subfig:henshin-output} shows the tainted information flow for the tainted \gapi from the running example---see dependency between \emph{createRepo} and \emph{updateRepo}.

-The following theorem states that each BAC vulnerability related to a tainted node (see \autoref{def:taint}) equals a sequence of API calls containing a source rule application creating the tainted node followed at some point by a sink rule which uses the tainted node in a manner that violates the policy.
+The following theorem states that each BAC vulnerability related to a tainted node (see \autoref{def:taint}) is represented by a sequence of API calls containing a source rule application creating the tainted node followed at some point by a sink rule which uses the tainted node in a manner that violates the policy.
 We also say that such a BAC vulnerability entails a tainted flow instance.